dfalster/baad/README.md

 ```

 to download an earlier or more recent version (where version numbers will follow the [semantic versioning](http://semver.org) guidelines.
 The baad.data package caches everything so subsequent calls, even across sessions, are very fast.
 This should facilitate greater reproducibility by making it easy to depend on the version used for a particular analysis, and allowing different analyses to use different versions of the database.

+Further details about the different versions and changes between versions is available on the [github releases](https://github.com/dfalster/baad/releases) page and in the [CHANGELOG](CHANGELOG.md).

+## Details about the data distribution system

+The BAAD is designed to be a living database -- we will be making periodic releases as we add more data.
+These updates will correspond with changes to the version number of this resource, and each version of the database will be available on [github](https://github.com/dfalster/baad/releases) and via the [baad.data](https://github.com/traitecoevo/baad.data) package.
+If you use this resource for a published analysis, please note the version number in your publication.
+This will allow anyone in the future to go back and find **exactly** the same version of the data that you used.

 ### Rebuilding from source